gc-da11yn/gc-da11yn.github.io/src/pages/en/personas-with-disabilities-for-inclusive-user-experience-ux-design.md

 ### Donald is 21 years old and lives with his family

-He has completed secondary school through a specialized program for individuals with Autism and or Attention deficit hyperactivity disorder (ADHD).
+He has completed secondary school through a specialized program for individuals with Autism and or Attention deficit hyperactivity disorder (<abbr>ADHD</abbr>).
 He learned general computer knowledge in school and has a standard laptop at home and a basic mobile phone with SMS.
-He was hired as a mailroom assistant with Public Works and Government Services Canada (PWGSC).
+He was hired as a mailroom assistant with Public Works and Government Services Canada (<abbr>PWGSC</abbr>).
 Donald works best with consistent and familiar routines and processes.

 <dl>
 <dt>Disability Category:</dt>